Home

 Booking Form

 Nerja: A very popular resort, readily accessible from Malaga and its international airport, with motorway access to within a mile of the town centre.
 Nestling on the foothills of the mountains, the old town, with its narrow vehicle restricted cobbled streets, offers a more relaxed holiday from that found in the more fashionable resorts of the Costa del Sol.
-The most well known beach, Burriana, has again been given a special 'Q' award blue flag in 2008, one of only six in Spain.
-The beach front has a large choice of shops, bars and restaurants, including the locally famous ‘Ayo’s’.
+The beach front has a large choice of shops, bars and restaurants, including the locally well known Ayo's.
 With other small picturesque beaches, the famous 'Balcon de Europa' promenade, numerous shops, bars and restaurants, plus its wonderful all year round climate, Nerja has something for everyone, especially families and the more mature holidaymaker.
 However, as there are some fairly steep footpaths and roads, it may not be suitable for those with walking or breathing difficulties.
-It is an all-year resort, with only the commercial centre and major supermarkets closing for National Holidays.
-We have a wide selection of pictures in the Nerja Gallery, plus a location map showing our properties.
-There is more about Nerja on the regional site, the Town's own site, or on the comprehensive Nerja based English language monthly web magazine Soltalk.
+It is an all-year resort, with only the commercial centre and major supermarkets closing for national holidays.
+We have a big selection of pictures in the Nerja gallery, plus eight slideshows and a location map showing our properties.
+There is more about Nerja on the Andalucia regional site, the town's own site, the local English language monthly web magazine Soltalk or news and information site Nerja Today.

-Weather: Nerja Weather (updated daily).
+Nerja Weather Forecast (updated daily).
 Malaga Region Year Round Weather